Skip to main content

 🔗 Network Integration Steps

-1. Implement the NetworkMiddleware contract, including the required slashing logic
+1. Implement a NetworkMiddleware contract, including the required slashing and operator selection logic

-3. Set maximum stake amounts for each vault with Vault.setMaxNetworkLimit(resolver, amount)
+4. Set maximum stake amounts for each vault with Delegator.setMaxNetworkLimit(identifier, amount), where:

 8. Consider the contracts’ upgradability and accessibility when designing your network’s long-term strategy